ArcaneEngineer/ECS-tutorials/part3.md

 - it is more efficient [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer) -- comparisons can occur faster than `string` name based indexing.
 (I'm unsure how true this remains in 2024 across different browsers)
 - Since you the reader could implement an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support, which Javascript objects have (or indeed _are_) by default.

-### A change to individual component initialisation functions
+### Updating our component initialisation functions

-Above, I mentioned "more on this shortly" when talking about `component.init`, or more specifically, the `initTransform`, `initTurret` etc. functions that back our generalised `component.init`.
+Above, I said "more on this shortly" when talking about `component.init`, or more specifically, the `initTransform`, `initTurret` etc. functions that back our generalised `component.init`.

-To get these `init*` functions to read in the necessary raw data, we have to change them slightly:
+To get these `init*` functions to read in the necessary raw data which we pass as the second argument or parameter, we have to change them slightly:

 ```
 //--- Declare component initialisation functions ---//